 His 19th season comes with a large degree of excitement as his Kelly Racing team shifts to the Mustang model that proved so successful in 2019, reinvigorating the Victorian.

 Prior to starting Kelly Racing with older brother Todd, his career did not take long to take off.

-After beginning in karts and following in the wheel tracks of Todd in Formula Ford, Rick clinched the Australian Drivers Championship in 2001 and made his V8 Supercar debut in the same year for Kmart Racing.
+After karting and Formula Ford, Kelly clinched the Australian Drivers Championship in Formula Holden in 2001 and made his Supercars debut in the same year for Kmart Racing.

-Stepping into the Holden Young Lions program, Kelly was Rookie of the Year in 2002 and took over Todd's seat at Kmart Racing for the following season, culminating his first of two back-to-back Bathurst 1000 wins.
+Stepping into the Holden Young Lions program, Kelly was Rookie of the Year in 2002 and took over Todd's seat at Kmart Racing for the following season, culminating in his first Bathurst win.

-In 2006 he was in true championship form and his consistency was unbeatable.
-Despite only winning one individual race all season, Kelly took the title in controversial circumstances after a last race clash with Craig Lowndes at Phillip Island.
+Despite only winning one race all season, Kelly took the title in controversial circumstances after a last-race clash with Craig Lowndes at Phillip Island.

-Kelly continued under the Walkinshaw Racing umbrella in 2007 and 2008 before Kelly Racing was formed.
-He took a number of wins for his own team before embarking on the Nissan project.
+Kelly continued under the Walkinshaw Racing umbrella in 2007 and ’08 before Kelly Racing was formed.

 In Holdens, he took three wins in 2011 for the team, which then welcomed Nissan to Supercars in '13.